 Probably yes!
 But I still feel the need for discussion for following reasons:

-- The industry is very dynamic.
-Any comparison which was done 2 years back might not be relevant any more.
+- The data science industry is very dynamic.
+Any comparison which was done 2 years ago might not be relevant any more.

 - Traditionally Python has been left out of the comparison.
-I think it is a worthy consideration now.
+I think it is more than just a worthy consideration now.

 - While I’ll discuss global trends about the languages, I’ll add specific information with regards to Indian analytics industry (which is at a different level of evolution)

 So, without any further delay, let the combat begin!

 Here is a brief description about the 3 ecosystems:

 - SAS: SAS has been the undisputed market leader in commercial analytics space.
 The software offers huge array of statistical functions, has good GUI (Enterprise Guide & Miner) for people to learn quickly and provides awesome technical support.
 However, it ends up being the most expensive option and is not always enriched with latest statistical functions.

 - R: R is the Open source counterpart of SAS, which has traditionally been used in academics and research.
 Because of its open source nature, latest techniques get released quickly.
 There is a lot of documentation available over the internet and it is a very cost-effective option.

 - Python: With origination as an open source scripting language, Python usage has grown over time.
 Today, it sports libraries (numpy, scipy and matplotlib) and functions for almost any statistical operation / model building you may want to do.
 Since introduction of pandas, it has become very strong in operations on structured data.